 SECULAR JEWISH CULTURE

-Spring 2011 T: 11:45-1:40, R: 12:50-1:40
+Spring 2013 T: 11:45-1:40, R: 12:50-1:40

-TUR 2322
+TUR 1105

-Instructor: Jack Kugelmass Office: 201 Walker Hall Hours: Wednesday 1:00-3:00 Email: jkugelma@ufl.edu
+Instructor: Jack Kugelmass Office: 201 Walker Hall

+Hours: Wednesday 1:00-3:00 or by appointment

+Tel.
+2-9245

+Email: jkugelma@ufl.edu

 Course Description:

 In their encounter with modernity, Jews confronted unprecedented challenges that required them to redefine themselves in non-traditional ways.
 Central to this process of rearticulating Jewish identity was the production of a new body of Jewish texts remarkable in its heterogeneity.
 This class explores the key texts of Jewish culture as it developed many of these outside the boundaries of religious life and forms.
 Throughout the course we read selections from a range of sources from within Jewish cultural environments in order to orient ourselves towards the various expressions of Jewish history, politics, literature, and art.
 No prior coursework in Jewish studies is required.
 Objectives: